kammitama5/kammitama5.github.io/_posts/2021-6-15-Tuesday-June-15th.md

 - Yes friends; it's been M-E-R-G-E-D.
 - I will be posting more as we meet and I work through stuff.
 I believe the next part involves some research and design of the infrastructure.
 - This distributed stuff is F-U-N. Parallelism for life lol.
+- Later in the week, I am focusing on diagramming some of the code (yes, I am tracing the types!), because that is useful in figuring out what a user expects, and how the next part should be designed.
+So that's cool because I get to draw things out.
+Completely reminded me of my friend, years ago, when I was in school, and I would watch him stream over Twitch (including build a compiler in 48 hours or something) when we were chatting and I told him I was "doing a stupid UML for class", he responded "UML?
+People still do that?
+What is this, the 90s?".
+He has worked exclusively for some of the top tech companies and game companies, so I had to laugh.
+It was my first glimpse into the disconnect between industry and what I was learning and why I should still keep open communications and ties between the two realms.
+C++ was the other.
+I still have an itch for it and hang around Discords where people write quite a lot of it, but the way I was taught wouldn't fly in industry at all.
+I think I probably (especially now) write some terrible C++, but at least back when I was taking class it was almost enough to get me hired as an entry level roboticist writing it for a living (with a promise of being taught Assembly, too!).
+A lot of the way we learned to write it (C++) felt like writing Java (the person who taught it writes a lot of Java).
+- Today, my current advisor writes language like python like they're lisp, because he likes Racket.
+And that really cracks me up.
+You can tell sometimes he wants to coerce it to be Racket.
+An iRacket notebook. ```raco activate iRacket```.
+Oh, and my MSR mentor (one of them) writes Python like it's Haskell.
+He seems to LOVE types, and that suits me perfectly :).
+At one point last week, it was really early and I wanted to ask if he was writing Haskell.
+As it turns out, it was just python with types.

 ## On another note
 - This week has been CRAZY!
 Not only have I been getting up at 3am (yesterday I got up at 2:30am, but today I couldn't hack it because of all the stuff